-Maud Friocourt, appointed Artistic Director of Simone Pérèle in 2019, knows fashion and women's bodies.
-Two passions that she has so often been able to bring together through modern, chic and daring collections.
+Maud Friocourt, appointed Artistic Director at Simone Pérèle in 2019, is an expert in fashion and women’s bodies.
+Two passions that she has often combined with modern, chic and daring collections.

-What she likes above all is to invent the new sensuality, the one that makes you beautiful, the one that makes a difference.
-She wants to embellish all women's bodies to give them self-confidence!
-Let's discover her definition of an everyday hero and one of those who embodies her in her eyes.
+What she loves most is inventing the new sensuality that makes women beautiful, that creates difference.
+She wants to make all women’s bodies more beautiful to give them more self-confidence!
+Let’s discover her definition of a new heroine and one of the women she sees as perfectly embodying this term.

 Yasmine Auquier-Buron, her niche: doing things differently.